X-Niter/ZombieBlockSurvival/README.md

 A comprehensive Minecraft server plugin that recreates 7 Days To Die gameplay mechanics on Paper 1.21.4.

-> 🤖 **AI-Powered Development**: This project uses AI-powered workflows to automatically analyze code, fix bugs, and implement features.
-[Learn more](.github/AI_DEVELOPMENT.md)
+> 🤖 **Fully Autonomous Development**: This project uses an AI-powered autonomous development system that works 24/7 to analyze, fix, and improve code with minimal human intervention.
+[Learn how it works](.github/AI_DEVELOPMENT.md)

 ## Features